xythobuz/xythobuz.github.io/input/projects/3d-printing/i3-am8.md

 This is the only place where the grounds of the +5V and +24V supply are connected.
 The mainboard is not fed any external +5V.

+As I've re-used 12V fans from my old printer, I had to add a small PCB with a 24V -> 12V converter to power them.
+I simply used a small LM2596 module soldered onto a perf-board with some connectors.
+The mainboard switches GND for all accessories, so using 12V fans is as simple as connecting the negative lead to the mainboard connector, and the positive lead to +12V instead of the mainboard connector.

 ## LCD Connection

 On a whim, I decided to get a [Fysetc 12864](https://wiki.fysetc.com/Mini12864_Panel/) clone.